perama-v/perama-v.github.io/docs/cairo/examples/solidity_skeleton.md

 When the contract is deployed, the `constructor` will need to be passed values that will permanently live in the contract:
 - `cairoProgramHash`, the enshrined Cairo program hash that the application will recognise.
-- `cairoVerifier`, the address of the Ropsten erifier, deployed by Starkware (`0xf0EC41069A89595ADf5f27A4a90ff2DF30D83d2E`).
+- `cairoVerifier`, the address of the Ropsten verifier, deployed by Starkware (`0xf0EC41069A89595ADf5f27A4a90ff2DF30D83d2E`).
 - `initialNumber`, the "first number" the application will store.